Tracking Public Opinion on the State of U.S. Affairs

 Key Takeaways

-• Partisanship, as always, remains the key dividing line in views on America's trajectory: The share of Republicans who say the country is headed in the right direction climbed to 76% last week, the highest since March 2020.
+Partisanship, as always, remains the key dividing line in views on America's trajectory, but recent trends suggest we may have already passed a high-water mark among supporters of the party in power: The share of Republicans who say the country is headed in the right direction dipped to 71% at one point last week, down from a five-year high of 79% earlier in March.

 Data Downloads